 The GVC needs to be renewed every year while the A2 CofC is valid for 5 years.

-Flyby does all 3 qualifications – GVC, PfCO and the A2 CofC – as one world class course.
+Flyby offers both qualifications – GVC and the A2 CofC – as one world class course.

-A new Open Category will become effective from January 1, 2021 which allows people to fly drones up to 20kg in weight without any qualifications or permissions but they must have completed the Drone Registration scheme including an online theory test to get a Flyer ID and then register their drone with the CAA to get an Operator ID.
+A new Open Category became effective from January 1, 2021 which allows people to fly drones up to 20kg in weight without any qualifications or permissions but they must have completed the Drone Registration scheme including an online theory test to get a Flyer ID and then register their drone with the CAA to get an Operator ID.
 This is done through the website register-drones.caa.co.uk/drone-code and they must abide by the drone code at all times.
-This scheme is up and running now.

 Drone Code Factfile